Stonesjtu/go-docker/README.md

 Slaves should be started with an attribute "hostname" matching the slave hostname or ip, for example:

     mesos-slave.sh --master=10.0.0.1:5050 --containerizers=docker,mesos --attributes='hostname:10.0.0.2'

+### Kubernetes

+GoDocker has experimental support with Kubernetes (see Kubernetes section in configuration).
+Tasks that cannot be planned doe to overcapacity are deleted from Kubernetes but remain in pending state in GoDocker.
+It does not support GPU reservation has Kubernetes does not support yet arbitrary resource counters (though in roadmap).
+Regarding temporary storage, software makes use of *emptyDir* volume capability of Kubernetes.
+A local directory is created on node, but no capacity is guaranteed (per user or global).
+Other kinds of persistent volumes are not supported here.

 ## User scripts